 Furthermore, decreasing government spending leads to a decline in overall expenditure, which leads to shrinking the deflationary gap.

-An increase in the government spending will result in increasing overall expenditure and hence, shrinking the recession gap.
+An increase in government spending will result in increasing overall expenditure and hence, shrinking the recession gap.

-Monetary policy refers to a set of actions and measures taken by a central bank to influence money supply and cost of funds in order to achieve the economic policy goals.
+Monetary policy refers to a set of actions and measures taken by a central bank to influence the money supply and cost of funds in order to achieve economic policy goals.

-The most important monetary tools include the statutory reserve requirements, which are widely used in the developing countries due to absence of developed or weak financial markets.
+The most important monetary tools include the statutory reserve requirements, which are widely used in developing countries due to the absence of developed or weak financial markets.

 If a state aims to expand the money supply, it will decrease the statutory reserve percentage, which would lead to increasing the capabilities of commercial banks to extend loans.
 However, if a state aims to reduce the money supply, it will increase the statutory reserve percentage, which would lead to limiting the commercial banks’ capabilities to extend loans.

-On the other hand, to control inflation, a state will implement a deflationary monetary policy in order to reduce the money supply, which will lead to increasing the interest rates that will entail a decline in investments and hence, the overall demand will go down.
+On the other hand, to control inflation, a state will implement a deflationary monetary policy in order to reduce the money supply, which will lead to increasing the interest rates that will entail a decline in investments, and hence, the overall demand will go down.

 Which to adopt: fiscal policy or monetary policy?

-If an economy encounters a recession condition, an expansionary fiscal policy will be adopted, where the state will increase the governmental spending or reduce taxes in order to increase the overall expenditure.
+If an economy encounters a recession condition, an expansionary fiscal policy will be adopted, where the state will increase government spending or reduce taxes in order to increase the overall expenditure.
 At the same time, an expansionary monetary policy will be implemented, which will lead to lowering interest rates, resulting in increased investments and higher overall demand.